MathieuNlp/Sam_LoRA/README.md

 The SAM model has 3 main components: The image encoder, prompt encoder and mask decoder.
 The mask decoder takes has input the encoded image and encoded prompt to return masks.
 For our application, I chose to only take the mask with the highest IoU score.

-Let's see the performance of SAM on our train and test set.
+Let's see the performance of SAM on a sample of our training set and test set.
-![Baseline preds train set](./docs/images/baseline_train_prediction.png) *Baseline SAM predictions on training set*
+![Baseline preds train set](./docs/images/baseline_train_prediction.png) *Baseline SAM predictions on sample of training set*

 ![Baseline preds test set](./docs/images/baseline_test_set_prediction.png)